 They’ll be better able to cope with the massive volumes of data a data-driven business will introduce; be better equipped to handle increased velocity of data, processing data accurately and quickly in order to keep time to markets low; and be able to effectively manage data from a growing variety of different sources.

 In essence, enabling collaboration between enterprise architecture, data architecture and business process architecture helps an organization manage “any data, anywhere” – or Any2.
 This all-encompassing view provides the potential for deeper data analysis.

 However, attempting to manage all your data without all the necessary tools is like trying to read a book without all the chapters.
 And trying to manage data with a host of uncollaborative, disparate tools is like trying to read a story with chapters from different books.
 Clearly neither approach is ideal.

 Unifying the disciplines as the foundation for data management provides organizations with the whole ‘data story.’

 The importance of getting the whole data story should be very clear considering the aforementioned statistic – Fortune 1000 companies could potentially net an additional $65 million in income with access to just 10 percent more of their data.

-To learn more about data management tools, particularly enterprise architecture, data architecture and business process architecture, working in tandem, click here.
+Download our eBook, Solving the Enterprise Data Dilemma to learn more about data management tools, particularly enterprise architecture, data architecture and business process architecture, working in tandem.